KhaledSharif/KhaledSharif/README.md

 ### Hi there 👋

-I'm Khaled, a robotics software engineer at NASA working on [Astrobee](https://github.com/nasa/astrobee)
+I'm Khaled, a robotics software engineer at NASA working on [Astrobee](https://github.com/nasa/astrobee) and [VIPER](https://science.nasa.gov/mission/viper)

 Currently working on various personal projects related to machine learning and robotics: